telematics-lab/IoD_Sim/docs/leo-nr-json-guide.md

 **Description:** Configuration of the initial antenna pointing direction.
 - `mode`: Directivity mode string.
 Options:
   - `nearest-gnb`: Points towards the nearest gNB (only for UE).
+  - `serving-gnb`: Points towards the currently connected gNB (only for UE).
   - `nearest-ue`: Points towards the nearest UE (only for gNB).
   - `earth-centered`: Points towards the center of the Earth (0,0,0).
   - `point`: Points towards a specific fixed coordinate.